moredip/Frank/installation-steps.md

 This will download and install the [frank-cucumber gem](http://rubygems.org/gems/frank-cucumber).

-**_Depending on your ruby setup you might need to run_ **
+**_Depending on your ruby setup you might need to run_**
 {%highlight bash %}
 $ sudo gem install frank-cucumber
 {% endhighlight %}

+We recommend using rvm to manage your ruby setup.
+If you use rvm there will be no need for `sudo`, and no need to mess with your system install of ruby.

 ## Step 3 - Run frank-skeleton

 At this point, you should create an [XCode project for your app](https://developer.apple.com/library/ios/#referencelibrary/GettingStarted/RoadMapiOS/Introduction/Introduction.html)
-(unless you already have a project setup!!)
+(unless you already have a project setup!)

-In a Terminal window, cd to your project directory (folder where the .xcodeproj file lives) and run frank-skeleton:
+In a Terminal window, cd to your project directory (the folder where the .xcodeproj file lives) and run `frank-skeleton`:

 {% highlight bash %}
 $ cd /path/to/my/awesome/app